 Cooking up Christmas spirit: Volunteers in Rifle give away holiday meal kits

 Parachute resident Angelique Braatz pulled up beside a group of bundled-up folks braving freezing temperatures in the Rifle Metro Pool parking lot Wednesday morning.
-With her two young boys in the back, like clockwork volunteers began offering her enough food to sustain her family through the holidays.
+With her two young boys in the back, like clockwork, volunteers began offering her enough food to sustain her family through the holidays.

 Potatoes, Brussels sprouts, carrots, cinnamon rolls, French onions, gravy mix, a pound of butter, a holiday ham and recipes to make dishes like scalloped potatoes, cheddar bay biscuits and creamed corn piled up in her front seat.